wp-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.3.0 - 2015-09-04 - Low priority =
+* Added 5 map themes to the map editor
+* Added a native map widget so you can drag and drop your maps to your widget area
+* Minor bug fixes
+* All language files updated

+= 6.2.3 - 2015-08-20 - High priority =
+* Included the latest version of datatables to fix the bug experienced with the new jQuery being included in WordPress 4.3
+* Updated datatables.responsive to 1.0.7 and included the minified version of the file instead
+* Fixed a few styling bugs in the map editor
+* WP Google Maps tested with WordPress 4.3

 = 6.2.2 - Security Update - 2015-07-27 - High Priority =
 * Security patch